-One of the opportunities thrown up by the Responsibilities Framework is that you can explore it in relation to multiple stakeholders, and then look at the conflicts that might emerge between them.
+You can fill out the Responsibilities Framework as many times as you like in order to explore the responsibilities of different actors.
+In doing so, you can start to look at the conflicts that might emerge between them.
 For example, you may explore your state's nuclear responsibilities first, and then start the process again by thinking about those of potential or actual nuclear-armed adversaries, before looking at the convergences and divergences of belief, and the conflicts between implementation.

-In such cases, it is important to remember that you are always working with your (or your group's) perceptions rather than objective fact.
+In such cases, it is important to remember that you are always working with your (or your group's) perceptions rather than objective facts.
 This is why working in a group may be able to provide greater critical challenge and therefore confidence in your collective perceptions, although it is also worth being alert to 'groupthink'.
-Thus, while the use of the Responsibilities Framework in this way may help structure analysis, it is important to complement the exercise with dialogue directly with the other stakeholder to test your findings.
+30 Thus, while the use of the Responsibilities Framework in this way may help structure analysis, it is important to complement the exercise with dialogue directly with other actors who have also worked through the Responsibilities Framework to test your findings.